 Please allow at least one month for an email message regarding the change to your FAFSA or for new To Do items related to the marital status change to appear on your Student Center.
 During peak times in January and August, expect the first review to occur within six weeks.

 Review of marital status changes will be suspended for four weeks prior to the first disbursement of aid for a new semester.
 Previously awarded aid will be allowed to disburse and will be adjusted later if the marital status change is accepted.
+The rationale for suspending the process is that the student is often selected for verification after the marital status change is processed, which likely will delay the disbursement of aid.
+A student CAN request that we proceed with the change as long as the consequence of the disbursement timing is understood.

 If you have yet to receive a notice regarding your marital status change and it has been more than a month since you submitted the updated FAFSA, please contact the Financial Aid Office.